 We wish we could give you advice about this (what a “similar program” is), but we cannot, since the rules, and the application of the rules, are made by the U.S. Department of Education.
 We encourage you to contact the U.S. Department of Education at the link provided above to discuss this with them.

 You have a unique opportunity to have federal loans discharged.
 We encourage you to fully explore that option while you are considering another program in which to enroll.
 The opportunity to have $10,000 or $20,000 in loans (or even more) discharged is a positive side benefit of unfortunate circumstances in which you find yourself, with your school now closed.
 This also might cause you to adjust your educational goals to ensure your eligibility for discharge.
 Again, we can’t give you advice on this, but we want you to be fully aware of the implications of your upcoming decisions.

-Remember, if you choose to enroll at ABTU, we support Zero Debt initiatives and therefore you will have no need for student loans while at ABTU.
-ABTU’s tuition is roughly half of the national average and falls well within available funding opportunities outside of loans such as Federal Pell grants, other university scholarships and discounts.
+Remember, if you choose to enroll at ABTU, we support furthering your education without the need for federal or private student loans, therefore you will have no need for student loans while at ABTU.
+Our tuition is roughly half of the national average and falls well within available funding opportunities outside of loans such as Federal Pell Grants, other university scholarships, and discounts.
 This means that a large majority of our students are attending ABTU with little to no out of pocket cost to them.

 Here is a link to the US Department of Education’s official announcement: https://studentaid.ed.gov/sa/about/announcements/itt